Self-care is a word that we often hear but it can look different for each of us.

 What’s making you happy right now? (shows/activities/hobbies)

 My mom was such a great example of this.
-She became a full-time caretaker when my special needs brother was born but she was previously an art teacher.
+She became a full-time caretaker when my special needs brother was born but previously she was an art teacher.

 Taking care of my non-verbal brother with a feeding tube was both physically and mentally exhausting.

-She would stay up late into the night painting, even at the cost of getting less sleep.
-It was life-giving for her to make time for something that she enjoyed doing that renewed her energy to face another challenging day.
+It was life-giving for my mom to make time for something that she enjoyed doing and it renewed her energy to face another challenging day.

 I try to use rewards as a motivator to complete or do a task.